rkillickdev/tedd-space-wellbeing-garden/README.md

 I used Lighthouse within Google Chrome developer tools as a way of testing performance, accessibility, best practices and SEO across all pages of the website.
 I made the following tweaks during testing to achieve the final scores:

-* Compressed and resized images to improve performance
+* Compressed and resized images to improve performance.
-* Saved some images as WebP format to improve performance
+* Saved some images as WebP format to improve performance.
 * Added more space between footer navigation menu links as this was originally bringing down my mobile accessibility scores.
-* Added aria labels to slideshow navigation controls to improve accessibility score
+* Added aria labels to slideshow navigation controls to improve accessibility score.

 <br>